xuaun/DevQuest-React-Base/README.md

 ## Context

-This is a solution to the REACT Base challenge from the [DevQuest course](https://evento.devemdobro.com/matriculas-abertas).
+This is a solution to the React Base challenge from the [DevQuest course](https://evento.devemdobro.com/matriculas-abertas).

 From this challenge, I needed to: